bwva/HTML-SpinnerElem/README.md

 ```

 #### background-color | bgclr = [ hex color | rgba() color | inherit | transparent ]
-Sets the background color for the spinner only, not its prefix, suffix, or back, because the element's background-color only applies within its border.
+Sets the background color within the border of the spinner only - not its prefix, suffix, or back.

 #### back-color | bkclr = [ hex color | rgba() color | inherit | transparent ]
 ```html
   <x-spinner back-color="#ccccff"></x-spinner>
 ```
-Add a minimally-formatted background to the entire tag, including any prefix and suffix, with some padding and  rounded corners set for now by arbitrary design diktat.
-The background is colored with this attribute, which may be any standard HTML color.
+Setting a back-color forces addition of a minimally-formatted background to the entire tag, including any prefix and suffix, with some padding and  rounded corners set for now by arbitrary design diktat.
+The background is colored with the `back-color`/`bkclr` attribute, which may be any HTML color expression.
 Default is no `back-color`, and therefore no added background, padding, etc.
-Note that the spinner tag may be placed in another HTML element that provides background features, possibly with more options for styling.
+Note that the parent element of a spinner can provide more options for styling.
-MAYBE TODO: settable defaults and more options for the background.
+MAYBE TODO: settable `back` defaults and more options for the background.

 #### prefix | pre = [ text | HTML element ]
 ```html